 Schwarzweiß Foto von Elene Meipariani mit einer Geige in der Hand

-Elene Meipariani has won numerous national and international prizes, including the Tomastik-Infeld-Vienna Foundation Promotional Prize at the international Knopf Competition in Düsseldorf.
-In 2017 she was awarded the third as well as the student jury prize for the most creative music mediation performance at the TONALi competition in Hamburg.
-With her piano trio “Trio E.T.A.”, Elene Meipariani won the prize of the German Music Competition 2021 as well as the Rotary Special Prize.
+Elene Meipariani has won numerous national and international awards, including the Förderpreis of the Tomastik-Infeld-Vienna Foundation at the international Knopf competition in Düsseldorf.
+She also won third place and the Schülerjury prize for the most creative music communication at the TONALi competition in Hamburg.
+In 2021, her piano trio, Trio E.T.A., received the Prize of the German Music Competition and the Rotary Special Prize.

 Download PDF: here